zerotier/ZeroTierOne/netcon/README.md

 ZeroTier Network Containers offers a microkernel-like networking paradigm for containerized applications and application-specific virtual networking.

 Network Containers couples the ZeroTier core Ethernet virtualization engine with a user-space TCP/IP stack and a library that intercepts calls to the Posix network API.
 This allows servers and applications to be used without modification or recompilation.
 It can be used to run services on virtual networks without elevated privileges, special configuration of the physical host, kernel support, or any other application specific configuration.

-Network Containers is ideal for use with [Docker](http://http://www.docker.com), [LXC](https://linuxcontainers.org), or [Rkt](https://coreos.com/rkt/docs/latest/), allowing connectivity to a virtual network to be built into and deployed with containers without host awareness or configuration.
-It can also be used without containers to network-containerize stand-alone services and applications.
-It runs entirely at the library/application level and requires no special kernel extensions or operating system support.
+It's ideal for use with [Docker](http://http://www.docker.com), [LXC](https://linuxcontainers.org), or [Rkt](https://coreos.com/rkt/docs/latest/) to build container images that automatically connect to a virtual network when deployed.
+It can also be used on a plain un-containerized Linux system to run applications on virtual networks without elevated privileges or system modification.

-Tighter Docker integration using Docker's *libnetwork* API is planned for the future, allowing use with unmodified container images.
-In the end we plan to support two complimentary deployment scenarios with Docker: intra-container deployment without host involvement, and host deployment without container modification.
-The former is useful when building your own containers, while the latter is useful when using unmodified containers from Docker Hub.

-Our long term goal is to allow total commoditization of the container host by providing fully independent network virtualization.
-We think this will help ease the path toward commodity multi-tenant container hosting and total application portability across hosts, data centers, and cloud providers.

 [More discussion can be found in our original blog announcement.](https://www.zerotier.com/blog/?p=490)

 Network Containers is currently in **beta** and is suitable for testing, experimentation, and prototyping.
-There are still some issues with compatibility with some applications, as documented in the compatibility matrix below.
+There are still some issues with compatibility with some applications as documented in the compatibility matrix below.
 There's also some remaining work to be done on performance and overall stability before this will be ready for production use.

 # Limitations and Compatibility

 The current version of Network Containers **only supports TCP over IPv4**.
 There is no IPv6 support and no support for UDP or ICMP (or RAW sockets).
 That means network-containerizing *ping* won't work, nor will UDP-based apps like VoIP servers, DNS servers, or P2P apps.
+IPv6 and other socket type support is coming in future releases.

 The virtual TCP/IP stack will respond to *incoming* ICMP ECHO requests, which means that you can ping it from another host on the same ZeroTier virtual network.
 This is useful for testing.